AustinGil/presentations/make-div.md

 ## Kind of a lot, actually...
 <v-clicks>

-# So be nice to co-workers
+# Be kind to others

-# And be nice to yourself
+# And be kind to yourself
 </v-clicks>

 <!-- # Resources: